st4ck/SkipList-PHP/README.md

 SkipList implementation in PHP.
 The class is iterable and accessible as a common array (with few exceptions).

 ## Basic usage
-Just include the skip_list.php file to your project and you can start to use the implementation.
+Just include the SkipList.php file to your project and you can start to use the implementation.
 Small examples below.

 ### Example 1
 ```
 <?php
-require("skip_list.php");
+require("SkipList.php");
 $skiplist = new SkipList(20); // 20 levels chosen
 $skiplist->add("Z"); // adding Z to SkipList
 $skiplist->add("A"); // adding A to SkipList